Financial-Times/origami-build-tools/README.md

 ### build

+Builds CSS and JavaScript bundles from their respective main acting files and saves the built output into your working tree.

 Runs:

 * __js(gulp, config)__ Config accepts:
     - js: `String` Path to your main javascript file.
 (Default: './main.js' and checks your bower.json to see if it's in its main key)
     - buildJs: `String` Name of the built javascript bundle.
-(Default: './main.js')
+(Default: 'main.js')
     - buildDir: `String` Path to directory where the built file will be created.
 (Default: './build/')
 * __sass(gulp, config)__ Config accepts:
     - sass: `String` Path to your main sass file.
 (Default: './main.scss' and checks your bower.json to see if it's in its main key)
     - buildCss: `String` Name of the built CSS bundle.
-(Default: './main.css')
+(Default: 'main.css')
     - buildDir: `String` Path to directory where the built file will be created.
 (Default: './build/')

 ### test

+Tests [silent compilation](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 If your SASS contains a `$<module-name>-is-silent` variable, then runs:

 * __silentCompilation(gulp)__ Check the SASS outputs no CSS by default
 * __silentCompilation(gulp)__ Check the SASS outputs some CSS with `$<module-name>-is-silent` set to false

 ### verify

+Lints JavaScript and SCSS against Origami coding standards (see standards for [SCSS](http://origami.ft.com/docs/syntax/scss/#syntax-convention-rules) and [JavaScript](http://origami.ft.com/docs/syntax/js/#syntax-convention-rules)).

 Runs: